Third-oldest university in England debate: University of London

 The University of London was established and chartered in 1836 as a degree awarding body.
 It received a second charter in 1837, a third in 1858 and a fourth in 1863, under which it is now incorporated.
 It matriculated is first students in November 1838 (from UCL and King's College London) and awarded its first degrees in May 1839 (again to students from UCL and King's College London).
 In 1900 it was reconstituted as a federal university by statutes drawn up under the University of London Act 1898, including as schools of the university both UCL and King's College London, along with a number of other colleges in London.

 London was incorporated under its 1836 charter "during Our Royal Will and Pleasure".
 Sources give differing interpretations on what this meant, with some saying the charter expired on the death of William IV (20 June 1837), and others that it may never have been valid but if it were it would have expired 6 months after the king's death (i.e. 20 December 1837).
-The university was re-incorporated by a second Royal Charter on 5 December 1837.
+The university was re-incorporated by a second royal charter on 5 December 1837.
 This date is sometimes given in Victorian sources as the founding of the university, and is the date used as the date of creation in the supplemental charter of 1850 and the charters of 1858 and 1863.

 As founded, the University of London was "an examining board appointed by the government", and the lack of teaching in the university led to criticism that it was not a true university.
-Henry Wace, Principal of King's College London, told a Royal Commission said in 1888 that he "had two … objections to the title of the University of London: one, that it is not a University, and the other that it is not of London".
+Henry Wace, Principal of King's College London, told a royal commission in 1888 that he "had two ... objections to the title of the University of London: one, that it is not a University, and the other that it is not of London".
 In a similar vein, Karl Pearson, a professor at UCL, said that "[t]o term the body which examines at Burlington House a University is a perversion of language, to which no charter or Act of Parliament can give a real sanction".
-Some modern historians have taken a similar line, describing the University of London of that era as "a Government department, in the form of a board of examiners with power to matriculate students and award degrees … it had the trappings of a university, but not its most obvious function—it did not teach", and as "what would today be called a quango".
+Some modern historians have taken a similar line, describing the University of London of that era as "a Government department, in the form of a board of examiners with power to matriculate students and award degrees ... it had the trappings of a university, but not its most obvious function—it did not teach", and as "what would today be called a quango".
 The problems thrown up by the lack of teaching in the university led eventually to its reconstitution as a federal teaching and research institution in 1900.